History of the Cocktail

 The accredited father of bartending was Professor Jeremiah 'Jerry' Thomas, a native of Westchester, New York.
-He led the life of a celebrity in his heyday in the mid-1800s, bartending and running bars in New York, St. Louis and San Francisco.
-He also toured the US and Europe with a travelling bartending show, during which he made signature cocktails like the flaming Blue Blazer.
+He led the life of a celebrity in his heyday in the mid-1800s, bartending and running bars in New York, St. Louis, and San Francisco.
+He also toured the US and Europe with a traveling bartending show, during which he made signature cocktails like the flaming Blue Blazer.

 Recent research has shown that 6 times more Genever was imported into the US than gin during that time.
 Thomas' biographer David Wondrich also confirms that recipes made with (Dutch) Gin were meant to be made with Genever, since Genever was one of the 4 main cocktail ingredients and was often (mistakenly) called Gin at the time.
 Genever gives its cocktails a smooth and characteristic depth and allows classic cocktails such as the famous The Holland House cocktail to be recreated perfectly.

 Long after Jerry Thomas wrote his book, prohibition happened.
 From 1920 on, it was not allowed to buy, sell, drink or own alcohol in the United States for a period of 13 years.
 This resulted in skilled bartenders looking for luck elsewhere and introducing the cocktail to Europe.

 When prohibition ended, Tiki took over.
 Extravagant, rum-soaked drinks that were there to celebrate and enjoy.

 The 1980s are best described by vodka, liqueurs and sex.
 Most of the cocktails had a vodka base, contained a liqueur and had sexual innuendo in the name.
 Sex on the Beach, Slippery Nipple and so on.
 A great time, with some memorable cocktail creations.